Fdevmsy/Web-DataMining_Project_Report/README.md

 - **The second method**: While traditional multilayer perceptron (MLP) models were successfully used for image recognition, due to the full connectivity between nodes they suffer from the curse of dimensionality and thus do not scale well to higher resolution images.
 So in this part we built a **CNN** using deep learning frame work by Google - **TensorFlow**.

--  **The third method**: Retrained the last layer of a pretrained deep neural network called **Inception V3**, also provided by **TensorFlow**.
+-  **The third method**: Retrained the last layer of a pre-trained deep neural network called **Inception V3**, also provided by **TensorFlow**.
 Inception V3 is trained for the ImageNet Large Visual Recognition Challenge using the data from 2012.
 This is a standard task in computer vision, where models try to classify entire images into 1000 classes, like "Zebra", "Dalmatian", and "Dishwasher".
-In order to retrain this pretrained network, we need to ensure that our own dataset is not already pretrained.
+In order to retrain this pre-trained network, we need to ensure that our own dataset is not already pretrained.

 ### Implementation